 All the streaming solutions we’re comparing here include an HTML5 all-device video player with the service.

-CDNs provide a variety of benefits.
+For context, CDNs provide a variety of benefits.
 They increase speeds, provide redundancy and security, allow for scalability, and reduce buffering and lag problems.
-Yet it’s crucial to note that not all CDNs are alike.
-Some are smaller and less powerful than others.
+However, it’s crucial to note that not all CDNs are alike.
+Some CDNs, for example, are smaller and less powerful than others.
 Also, some CDNs use an internal server network.
 Note that this is not always a good option for optimal video delivery.

 Let’s look now at which CDNs each of these enterprise video streaming solutions use:

-DaCast – DaCast uses Akamai, the world’s largest CDN.
+Dacast – Dacast uses the top-tier Akamai, the world’s largest CDN.
 Akamai consists of a network of more than 240,000 servers located in 130+ countries worldwide.
-DaCast delivers all its users content via Akamai, regardless of plan level.
+Dacast delivers all its users content via Akamai, regardless of plan level.

 Brightcove – The Brightcove streaming solution uses a combination of different CDNs to deliver live streams.
 These include Akamai and Fastly.